 You can also start by using APIs and tools that offer the ability to build end-user applications.
 This helps you by actually building something without worrying too much about the theory at first.
 Some of the APIs that you can use for this are:

 Here’s a listing of a few BOT problems for you to practice and try out before you attempt the ultimate challenge.

 Once you have a thorough understanding of your preferred programming language and enough practice with the basics, you should start to learn more about Machine Learning.
 In Python, start learning Scikit-learn, NLTK, SciPy, PyBrain, and Numpy libraries which will be useful while writing Machine Learning algorithms.You need to know Advanced Math and as well.

-Here is a list of resources for you to learn and practice ML:
+Here is a list of resources for you to learn and practice:

-We also encourage you to participate in various AI and BOT Programming Contests at different places on the Internet:
+You should also take part in various AI and BOT Programming Contests at different places on the Internet:

 Before you start learning and contributing to the field of AI, read how AI is rapidly changing the world.